We want to reassure our customers and carers that we are doing everything we can to keep you as safe as possible during the ongoing COVID-19 outbreak.

 TrustonTap systems have been refined to ensure that there is greater transparency of TrustonTap carer capacity to local planners and care coordinators in different locations throughout the region.

 Following a request from Buckinghamshire County Council, we have accelerated changes to the TrustonTap platform to shorten the time it takes to find an appropriate carer and get them booked.
 It is now possible to match a client with the right carer in a matter of hours rather than days, which enables significantly faster discharge from hospitals.

 How our team can provide support.

-TrustonTap has had to temporarily shut the Chalgrove office and all Head Office employees are working from home.
+TrustonTap has had to shut the office and all Head Office employees are working from home.
 However, due to the use of technology, this is not impacting on the way we carry out our day to day tasks and we can continue to respond quickly and efficiently to both customer and carer enquiries.

 All phone calls going through to TrustonTap Head office number (01865951350 or Freefone 08082781112) are diverted to the relevant team.